 We offer a diverse range of products and services.

-CZ Energy Solutions can take an existing building with little to no backbone infrastructure and implement smart technology.
+Building Analyst Group Inc, can take an existing building with little to no backbone infrastructure and implement smart technology.
 From energy up grades to sustainable applications.

-These tests along with others, were developed to help ensure that both the initial product and final construction meet the required building design codes and local construction standards.
+These tests along with others were developed to help ensure that both the initial product and final construction meet the required building design codes and local construction standards.

 Air leakage is determined by monitoring a high precision “Manometer” while maintaining the test specimen at a constant air pressure differential.
 With

 positive or negative mass air flow, our technicians are capable of determining the overall performance of the Fenestration product.
-Errors in type, mounting, application, design, etc., can be determined through the use of our “state of the art” static and dynamic pressure chambers.

 complete this testing in the field.